In construction, delays and hazards cost millions—Assignar brings real-time visibility to empower faster communication to make safer decisions

 User goals:

-Easily communicate with field staff about tasks, updates, and shift changes.
+Easily communicate with field staff about tasks, updates, compliance requests, and shift changes.

 Gain clear visibility into message delivery and response status for improved transparency.